 Similar recipes

-If you love this turkey crown then you will like my air fryer pork shoulder that I cooked o Channel 5 TV, my air fryer roast gammon joint or the air fryer roast pork recipe from my ONE BASKET MEALS cookbook.
+If you love this easy turkey crown then you will like my delicious air fryer pork shoulder that I cooked o Channel 5 TV, my air fryer roast gammon joint or the air fryer roast pork recipe from my ONE BASKET MEALS cookbook.

 Or if you are still looking for more air fryer inspiration, then visit my Amazon shop front to order your copy of my best selling cookbooks.